 Amounts due from other Medecins Sans Frontieres entities are current in nature and recoverable on demand.
-Any credit risk associated with these balances is expected to be low, taking into account their financial positions, past dealings with them and other factors
+Any credit risk associated with these balances is expected to be low, taking into account their financial positions, past dealings with them and other factors.

-The group's cash at bank is placed with major financial institutions with sound credit ratings.
+The group's cash at bank is placed with major financial institutions with sound credit ratings for which the group considers to have low credit risk.